St Charles’ Catholic Primary School

 - Control their speaking and writing consciously, using Standard English

-At St Charles’ Catholic Primary School, we measure the impact of our English curriculum intent and implementation in the following ways:
+At St Charles’ Catholic Primary School, we measure the impact of our English curriculum in the following ways:

 Reading, Writing and Phonics